OfficeDev/Microsoft-Teams-Samples/samples/tab-request-approval/nodejs/Readme.md

 ![CreateTask](Images/7.CreateTaskDetails.png)

-- User-2 On click of notification a task module will open, redirecting the user to the request.
+- User-2 On click of notification a dialog will open, redirecting the user to the request.

 ![SendRequest](Images/8.Activity.png)